LuisFiegl/SteinVI/README.md

 ## Note

-This repository was created by Luis Fiegl and Jean-Pierre Weideman as part of the *Applied Deep Learning* course at LMU Munich, which took place in the winter term 23/24.
+This repository was created by Luis Fiegl and Jean-Pierre Weideman as part of the *Applied Deep Learning* course at LMU Munich (winter term 2023/24).